 Product images of Atmospheric engine

-Sectional view of the clack valve and bucket for an atmospheric engine at Carron, Dunipace, Scotland.
-In a scale of 1:48 inches per foot.
+Sectional view of the arch head of the beam for a atmospheric engine at Carron, with a note on the position of the connecting rod.
+In a scale of 1:12 inches per foot.

-Signed and dated in the bottom right corner and inscribed ‘Design for the BUCKETS and CLACKS for Carron Engine’
+Signed and dated in the bottom corner and inscribed ‘Design for the ARCH HEAD at the Pit End of the Beam for Carron Engine’

 Original drawing from Designs by the late John Smeaton made on various occasions in the course of his employment as a Civil Engineer from the year 175[?] to 179[?], Volume 2.
 Containing Designs for Mills and Hydraulic Engines.
 Collected and arranged by John Farey, 1821.

 John Smeaton (1724-1792) was a British civil engineer, he was elected a Fellow of the Royal Society in 1753.

 John Farey (1766-1826) was a British geologist and surveyor, he worked on the published reports of John Smeaton’s work between 1809 and 1812.

 - Image reference: RS-17761